Working with Advanced Students Dance Teacher Workshop 9/16/12

 When & Where

 Ann Lacy School of American Dance and Entertainment

 The Ann Lacy School of American Dance and Entertainment was established by Dean John Bedford and Chairman Jo Rowan to educate, train and prepare dancers and managers for the American entertainment industry through degree programs offered by Dance and Arts Management Departments.
 Dance training emphasizes tap, jazz, musical theater dance, rhythm tap and ballet (as used in musical theater).

-The School offers the following degrees: Bachelor of Performing Arts in Dance Performance, Bachelor of Science in Dance Management, Bachelor of Science in American Dance Pedagogy, Bachelor of Science in Entertainment Business and Master in Fine Arts in Dance.
+The School offers the following degrees: Bachelor of Performing Arts in Dance Performance, Bachelor of Science in Dance Management, Bachelor of Science in American Dance Pedagogy, and Bachelor of Science in Entertainment Business.

 Admission to all dance degree programs is by selective audition.